-North Glenmore Elementary School (NGE) is one of the largest elementary schools in the Central Okanagan with approximately 650 students in the 2022/2023 school year.
+North Glenmore Elementary School (NGE) is one of the largest elementary schools in the Central Okanagan with approximately 630 students this school year.
 We are located in the popular Glenmore Valley of Kelowna, BC.
 Like other elementary schools in Glenmore, NGE has been experiencing significant growth as the area expands into a community with more diversity, backgrounds, and cultures.
 We celebrate our diversity and recognize 13 different languages spoken in the homes of our families.
 We are supported by many community resources and the Ministry of Education and Early Learning is currently building a daycare on our school grounds which is scheduled to open in the fall of 2023.

 North Glenmore is home to the NGE GATORS and often we refer to the school grounds as "THE SWAMP".
 There are portions of the year when these traditional lands do in fact have a bit of a swampy look in some areas due to the compacted clay beneath the topsoil.